Shamim Ara: Personal life

 Ara was married four times.
 Her first husband was Sardar Rind, a landlord of Balochistan, who died in a car accident.
 She then married Abdul Majid Carim, the scion of the family that runs Agfa Color Film Company.
 They had a son, Salman Majid Carim, who was to be her only child, but the marriage ended in divorce.
 Her third marriage was to W.Z.
 Ahmed's son director Fareed Ahmed.
 That marriage, too, ended in divorce after only three days.
 Ara later married director and writer Dabeer-ul-Hassan.
-They lived in Lahore until 2005, when she and Salman Majeed Carim, her son by a previous marriage, moved to London, while her husband remained in Pakistan.
+They lived in Lahore until 2005, when she and her son Salman Majid Carim moved to London, while her husband remained in Pakistan.

 Illness and death

-Ara's health declined after she suffered her first stroke in 2001.
+Ara's health declined after she suffered a stroke in 2001.
 During a visit to Pakistan, she suffered a brain hemorrhage on 19 October 2010 and was taken back to London for treatment.
 She remained in and out of hospital for six years in coma, and was cared for by her only son, Salman Majid Carim.
-Ara died on 5 August 2016 in a hospital in London after a very long illness.
+Ara died on 5 August 2016 in a hospital in London after prolonged illness.

 Her only son led the funeral arrangements, and she was buried in the UK.